ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 With a `mapdata` from a temporary or scrolling screen, methods such as `mapdata->ComboD[pos]` behave slightly differently than before regions.
 Before, `pos` (which stands for combo position) is a `0-175` value indexes into the individual combos of a screen.
 The same is true with regions, but the range is `0` to `Region->NumCombos` (exclusive), where `Region->NumCombos` is 176 multiplied by the number of screens in a region.

 To get the correct value of `pos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
 This will use the current region to determine the combo position.

-If you were iterating between 0 and 175 to hit every combo in a `mapdata`, you can use the new `Region->NumCombos`.
-If not in a region, this values is just 176.
-Changing your code to use this instead of 176 is necessary to make a script compatible with regions.

 (NOT YET IMPLEMENTED): FFCs